CreateMultipartUpload - Amazon Simple Storage Service

 x-amz-server-side-encryption-context

 Specifies the AWS KMS Encryption Context to use for object encryption.
-The value of this header is a base64-encoded UTF-8 string holding JSON with the encryption context key-value pairs.
+The value of this header is a Base64-encoded string of a UTF-8 encoded JSON, which contains the encryption context as key-value pairs.

 x-amz-server-side-encryption-customer-algorithm